Here at Billings Farm & Museum it is our priority to make sure the well-being of our guests and our staff is safeguarded.

 What to explore at Billings Farm & Museum

-Following is the list of spaces that will be open to guests.
+All spaces at Billings Farm & Museum are open to guests.
 In all areas of the Billings Farm & Museum site, we will practice these Six Core Safety Pillars in accordance with Vermont Department of Health and CDC guidelines.
+The list below indicates what is considered an indoor space or an outdoor space.

 Open to Guests: